kailasnv/chat-app/README.md

-# chat_app - Firebase Firestore
+# chat_app - Flutter

-A Flutter chat app made using firebase .
+## Get started.
+This is a chat app that i made with pure Flutter , I used Firebase as backend to handle and store all messages and user's data .
+Also this is one of my initial projects while in the journy of learning Flutter , so this app is not perfect and might have some issues and bugs ,but i have learned many things by doing this one .
+Also i learned how to work with Firebase .

 ## packages used